-where $\mathcal{I}$ denotes the set of indices for the Hilbert spaces and thus the trace denotes a partial trace to all but the $i$-th $\hil_A$ and $j$-th $\hil_B$ Hilbert spaces. \end{definition}
+where $\mathcal{I}$ denotes the set of indices for the Hilbert spaces, and thus the trace denotes a partial trace to all but the $i$-th and $j$-th Hilbert spaces. \end{definition}

 A state $\hat{\rho}\in\states{\hil_A^{\ot n}\ot \hil_B^{\ot m}}$ will either be referred to as an extended form or an extending state of $\rho$, and it is usually not unique.
-Note, that unlike the original definition of Ref. \cite{terhal2003symmetric} for \textit{two-sided symmetric extendibility}, here permutation invariance is not required.
+Note that unlike the original definition of Reference \cite{terhal2003symmetric} for \textit{two-sided symmetric extendibility}, here permutation invariance is not required.
 However, if one is given an $(n,m)$-extending state which does not have permutation invariance for the two types of Hilbert spaces (Alice's and Bob's), then it can be made permutation invariant by simply twirling with all permutations from the group $\sym_n\times\sym_m$ \cite{johnson2013compatible}, where $\sym_n$ and $\sym_m$ denote the symmetric groups of degree $n$ and $m$, respectively.

-One should think of two-sided extendibility like this: given a bipartite state, can one find a state on a larger Hilbert space (with $n+m$ parts), such that its appropriate pairwise reductions reproduce the original state.
+One should think of two-sided extendibility like this: Given a bipartite state, can one find a state on a larger Hilbert space (with $n+m$ parts) such that its appropriate pairwise reductions reproduce the original state?
 If yes, the original state is said to be $(n,m)$-extendible.

-The degree of a state's extendibility is closely related to entanglement as attested by the following theorem \cite{fannes1988symmetric,raggio1989quantum,schumacher2002conjecture,doherty2004complete}:
+The degree of a state's extendibility is closely related to entanglement, as attested by the following theorem \cite{fannes1988symmetric,raggio1989quantum,schumacher2002conjecture,doherty2004complete}:

 \begin{theorem} A bipartite quantum state $\rho\in\states{\hil_A\ot\hil_B}$ is separable if and only if it is $(1,m)$-extendible for any $m$. \end{theorem}